 This is a compact Cajon drum from Latin Percussion.
 It is only 18.5 inches high and is built solidly to last you longer than most cheaper models in the market.
 The LP1427W is made in the USA and is made from birch, which is typical of all low-cost options.
 The soundboard is thick and has rounded corners for increased comfort.
 Even though it doesn’t cost a lot, it has quality construction that makes it extremely durable.

 The tone is excellent due to its good depth.
 It has excellent internal snares wire that augments the sound.
-While the tone sounds great out of the box, the snare wires are fixed, so you cannot tune it to your liking.
+While the tone sounds great out of the box, so you cannot tune it to your liking.

 This is also an incredibly comfortable drum to perform on as it has a well-padded cushion top.
 The edges are all well sanded, and it has an excellent finish.
 The Sawtooth even comes with a custom carry case that is padded, so you will be able to safely and efficiently carry it to your performances.
 All this makes this a great budget Cajon.
 This is the best Cajon drum for under $100.